 Certification Practice Statement

-The Entity must submit a Certification Practice Statement which shall demonstrate and describe how its EE M&V Products or Services meets the following requirements and to which the Entity shall certify the accuracy of the representations contained in the Certification Practice Statement.
+The Entity must submit a Certification Practice Statement which shall demonstrate and describe how its DR M&V Services meets the following requirements and to which the Entity shall certify the accuracy of the representations contained in the Certification Practice Statement.

-3.1 Requirements
+3.1 Summary

-3.1.1 The Entity must identify the nature or character of the EE measure, product or service its EE M&V Products or Services are intended to measure and verify, including but not limited to: new construction/lost opportunity measures, existing equipment modification or retrofit; operational or manufacturing process changes; energy efficient building codes; distribution grid upgrades and automation that provides for conservation voltage or var reductions; etc.
+3.1.1 The Entity must identify the nature or character of the DR measure, product or service its DR M&V Services are intended to measure and verify.